NyanZak/CW1_GameProgramming_ZakCronin/Tutorials.md

 # Tutorial 1: Movement

 ## 1. Create a new scene
-Start by creating a new scene, you can choose any name but it is best to name it something relevant
+Start by creating a new scene, I have called this scene ScoreManager as that is our component however you can choose any name but it is best to name it something relevant

 Add a square sprite by rightclicking in the hierarchy and going to 2D Object > Sprites > Square and give it the Player tag in the Inspector and rename it to Player in the hierarchy
 As we will be wanting to move this sprite we need to give it a Rigidbody2D, in the Rigidbody settings we will be turning the Collision Detection from Discrete to Continuous